• Skip to primary navigation

 Remove the bread from the oven, carefully remove it from the pan and transfer it to a wire cooling rack.
 Allow the bread to cool for 20 minutes before serving.

 Using a sharp serrated (or bread) knife, cut the bread into desired slices.
-Enjoy this homemade Honey Oat Bread with some butter!!
+Enjoy this homemade oatmeal honey bread with some butter!!

 For measuring the flour, do not scoop the flour, instead, lightly fill the measuring cup with the flour, and level it with the back of the spoon.
-See FAQ – HOW TO MEASURE FLOUR RIGHT WAY
+See FAQ – How to measure the flour right way

 If the yeast is active, the mixture turns frothy and doubles in volume.
 If the mixture does not double in size, start the process again with fresh yeast.